XCTEQ/iOS-Dev-Ansible/README.md

 * Xcode XIP/DMG in `files` directory of playbook

 You should place a `dmg` or `xip` in the `files/` directory of your playbook for this role to pick it up and transfer it over.
 You must turn set the variables `configure_xcode_playbook_files` to `yes` enable this mode.
-There are couple of variables, we can use to use this approach
+There are couple of variables, we can use to use this approach.
 We can use `xcode_major_version` to specify exact version of the Xcode we are using and `xcode_src` file name of Xcode DMG/XIP to copy over to other machines.
 The example will look like this:

 ```
 configure_xcode_playbook_files: yes